jspchp63/rcircuit-phase-engine/README.md

 ---

-## 🧭 Research Status (informational)
+## 🧭 Research Status
 An arXiv submission is in progress under
-**cs.AR / cs.DS** (architecture & computational models).
+**cs.AR / cs.DS** (compute architecture & formal models).

-Researchers active in these areas who wish to connect
+Secondary relevance to **eess.SP** exists for phase-signal physics.

-may reach out privately.
+Researchers in these areas who want to connect may reach out privately.

 ---